mdklatt/serial-python/doc/tutorial.md

 ## Delimited Data ##

-The `DelimitedReader` and `DelimitedWriter` classes can be used for reading and writing delimited data, e.g. a CSV file:
+The `DelimitedReader` and `DelimitedWriter` classes can be used for reading and writing delimited data, e.g. a CSV file.

     340010,2012-02-01 00:00,UTC,-999.00,M,-999.00,S
     340010,2012-03-01 00:00,UTC,72.00,,1.23,A